ubccr/xdmod/docs/gateways-realm.md

 ### etl_overseer.php

 The database configuration steps are accomplished by running the script `etl_overseer.php` with different options.
-You should specify this script's full path when calling it (likely `/usr/share/xdmod/tools/etl/`, but check your system).
-This script accepts numerous parameters described in the help:
+You should specify this script's full path when calling it (RPM install location is `/usr/share/xdmod/tools/etl/`).
+This script accepts numerous parameters described in the help
+output:

-`etl_overseer.php --help`
+`$ /usr/share/xdmod/tools/etl/etl_overseer.php --help`

 ### a.
 Bootstrap the gateways realm